-We did the same exploration in Jilong with the same team of Prof. Der-her Lee, and we identified the possible location of the remains of the foundations of the fortress.
-Consequently we were put in front of the big challenge if discovery what remains underneath of the fortress and of the whole city of San Salvador, a project that the NSC of Taiwan started in cooperation of the CSIC of Spain for three years 2011-2013.
-We hope that some questions will be answered at the end of the project in December 2013, but for the meantime we discovered that the question of "Do old ruins really matter?" is not a rhetorical one.
-The fortress is located in recently a privatized shipyard, and since then on the permission of excavation is denied.
-The shipyard nevertheless was kind enough to allow excavation in a nearby parking, where some possible structures of the old city of San Salvador had appeared.
-Nevertheless, the interest of the local authorities still is far from a real involvement in recovering that part of their history.
+We did the same exploration in Jilong with the same team of Prof. Der-her Lee, and we identified the possible location of the remains of the foundations of the fortress of San Salvador.
+Consequently we were confronted by the big challenge of finding what remains of the fortress exist as well as trying to know more about the whole city of San Salvador, a project that I handled with the Academia Sinica archeologist Tsan Cheng-Hwa and the cooperation of a Spanish CSIC team of archeologists for three years 2011-2013.
+But, in the process of this work, we discovered that the question of 'Do old ruins really matter?' is not a rhetorical one.
+The fortress is located in a recently privatized shipyard, and since the permission of excavation has been denied.
+The shipyard nevertheless was kind enough to allow excavation in a nearby parking lot, where some possible structures of the old city of San Salvador could have appeared.
+But, after ending the project, we only can claim that maybe we have found a small section of the foundation of the church of Todos los Santos.
+In any case, something had been proved, the commitment of local authorities still is far from a real involvement in recovering that part of their history.